memoye/mondayFiles/README.md

 # mondayFiles

 name your folder based on your topic and push to main.
-So each prexentation has a different folder.
+So each presentation has a different folder.

 ## stylingForms